vEnhance/web.evanchen.cc/input/faq-school.md

 ### {{ faq("S-4", "How did you take undergraduate / graduate math classes in high school?") }}

-Context: in high school I five classes from
+Context: in high school I took five classes from
 UC Berkeley and San Jose State total; you can see [the notes I took][notes].

 The main limiting factor is getting your high school to let you run off.